Jane Levy: 2016–present

 In 2016, Levy teamed up again with Evil Dead director Fede Álvarez, starring in horror film Don't Breathe, which tells the story of three friends breaking into the house of a wealthy blind man.
 A sleeper hit, Don't Breathe received critical acclaim and grossed over $156 million.
 That same year, she starred with Lucas Till in Monster Trucks, Paramount Animation's first live-action/CGI film, directed by Ice Ages Chris Wedge.

 In 2017, Levy appeared as Dez in I Don't Feel at Home in This World Anymore directed by Macon Blair, and as Elizabeth in an episode of Showtime series Twin Peaks.
 In November 2017, Levy starred in Hulu's There's...Johnny! as Joy Greenfield, the female lead.
 That year, Levy also co-starred with Glenn Close in the Amazon pilot Sea Oak, written by George Saunders and directed by Hiro Murai.

 In 2018, Levy appeared in Sony Crackle's zombie comedy Office Uprising, and starred as Jackie Torrance, niece of Stephen King's Jack Torrance, in Hulu's critically acclaimed Castle Rock, also inspired by King's work.
 Levy starred in Mike Kelley's Netflix thriller miniseries What/If alongside Renée Zellweger and Blake Jenner.
-She appeared in James Franco's romantic drama The Pretenders as Catherine, the female lead.
+She appeared in James Franco's romantic drama Pretenders as Catherine, the female lead.
 From 2020 to 2021, she starred as the titular character in Zoey's Extraordinary Playlist from NBC, which ran for two seasons.

 Personal life

 On March 3, 2011, Levy married actor Jaime Freitas.
 According to court documents, the couple separated on October 31, 2011.
 In April 2013, Levy filed for divorce, citing irreconcilable differences.

-Levy is currently in a relationship with actor Thomas McDonell.
-Their son was born in late 2024.
+Levy has been in a relationship with actor and artist Thomas McDonell since they met on the set of the film Fun Size in 2011.
+They have a son named Desmond, born in 2024.